2014 Las Vegas shootings: Motives

 Jerad posted several online videos in which he was dressed as the Joker.
 In one video, he expressed a strong hatred for law enforcement and police officers in general, warning in an online video that they "cannot be trusted".
 In another, he denounced the US government as being oppressive, especially criticizing their measures at gun control, surveillance, and their treatment of Cliven Bundy.
 Friends of the Millers reported that they idolized Eric Harris and Dylan Klebold, the two perpetrators of the 1999 Columbine High School massacre, and wanted to follow in their footsteps.
+Their neighbour stated "[t]hey had been handing out white-power propaganda and talking about doing the next columbine".
 The Millers' ideology about the government has been described as "along the lines of militia and white supremacists" by a police official.

 During the shooting, the Millers placed a swastika on the body of slain officer Alyn Beck and hung a Gadsden flag on the crime scene; police officials remarked that this act did not signify the Millers were white supremacists, but instead was intended to associate police officers with Nazism.

 The Millers supported the Patriot movement, a collection of various groups with a shared ideology for limited federal government.
 According to Mark Potok, a spokesperson for the Southern Poverty Law Center, there was no evidence that they belonged in a specific group, but that they considered the outcome of the standoff between Bundy and the BLM as "a huge victory against the federal government", which reportedly motivated them to commit the shooting spree.